pnp/blog/content/post/create-report-of-assigned-licenses-to-users-from-microsoft-365.md

 ### Application Creation

 -   Open [Azure portal](http://portal.azure.com/)
--   Click on azure active directory
+-   Select  azure active directory
--   Click on App registration
+-   Select  App registration
--   Click on New Registration
+-   Select  New Registration
 -   Enter the Name of the application
 -   Select 'Accounts in this organizational directory only '
--   Click on register
+-   Select  register
 -   Copy Application ID and Tenant ID and put it aside, we will use it in power automate.

 ### Generate Secret Key

--   Click on 'Certificates & secrets' in the newly created application.
+-   Select  'Certificates & secrets' in the newly created application.
--   Click on New client secret
+-   Select  New client secret
 -   Add description
 -   Select Expires to 24 months.
--   Click on Add
+-   Select  Add
 -   Copy the value of the Secret key and put it aside, we will use it in power automate.

 ### Grant API Permission

--   Click on API Permission
+-   Select  API Permission
--   Click on 'Add a permission'
+-   Select  'Add a permission'
 -   Select Microsoft Graph
 -   Select Application Permission
 -   Find and Select '**User.Read.All**'
--   Click on Add Permission
+-   Select  Add Permission
--   Click on **Grant Admin consent** for `<Tenant Name>`
+-   Select  **Grant Admin consent** for `<Tenant Name>`

 ## Step 3 - Create Power Automate from Recurrence trigger